biometrioearth/file-upload-backend/README.md

       DEBUG=1
       SECRET_KEY="mysecretkey" # define a different secret key for your project DJANGO_ALLOWED_HOSTS=localhost 127.0.0.1 0.0.0.0 [::1] * # change to your desired allowed hosts
+      SESSION_EXPIRATION=120 # time in minutes of session expiration

       # database access credentials
       # change as needed